-(a) You'll be asked to work on a programming problem from the website open.kattis.com.

-- (b) A lecture format where the TA goes over some material. - (c) You'll be asked to work on some practice problems (similar to past exam questions) on paper. - (d) A final exam review (format up to the TA)

-(a) On four weeks of recitation, a programming problem will be given.
+- (a) You'll be asked to work on a programming problem from the website open.kattis.com. - (b) A lecture format where the TA goes over some material. - (c) You'll be asked to work on some practice problems (similar to past exam questions) on paper. - (d) A final exam review (format up to the TA) - (a) On four weeks of recitation, a programming problem will be given.
 Each of these is on the website open.kattis.com, but students may be required to turn in more than their source code.
 Directions will be given in recitation.
 (In addition, further restrictions may be given on the method of solution and the efficiency of the solution beyond getting an accepted status on Kattis.)
 Students are expected to submit two out of four of these via Webcourses for credit.
-(The lowest two grades will be dropped.)

-(b) On the first and sixth weeks of recitation, the TA will cover some review material in a standard lecture format.

-(c) On most of the other weeks of recitation, practice problems (on paper) will be given for students to work on.
-The first couple of these sessions, groups will be assigned randomly and credit will be given based on attendance.
+(The lowest two grades will be dropped.) - (b) On the first and sixth weeks of recitation, the TA will cover some review material in a standard lecture format. - (c) On most of the other weeks of recitation, practice problems (on paper) will be given for students to work on.
 After the first quiz, groups will be assigned based on quiz performance.
+ALL STUDENTS IN A GROUP WILL BE FROM THE SAME RECITATION.

 Some groups will have either a TA or ULA assigned to them.
 Each group will be required to meet outside of recitation once a week to fortify course concepts.
-To ensure groups are meeting, I'll ask one group member to submit meeting notes and details.
+To ensure groups are meeting, groups are required to take and submit weekly meeting notes.
 The group grades will be based on these notes.
 If a group forgets to submit these notes, unfortunately, they'll earn a 0 even if they met.
+All students in a group will receive the same grade.

 In my past research, groups who follow my directions tend to increase their course grades by an average of 10%.
 I'll give my directions and groups are the free to do what they want.
 ULAs and TAs will be assigned to the students who struggle on the first quiz.
-The idea here is that the ULA/TA will ensure that the group follows my directions and those groups are the ones that are in most need of structured review.
+The idea here is that the

+ULA/TA will ensure that the group follows my directions and those groups are the ones that are in most need of structured review.